by Linda Walleshauser, on Feb 23, 2023 9:45:00 AM

 In order to qualify for an administrative exemption, an employee must pass the Salary Level Test as well as:

-If an employee meets the previous two requirements as well as the Salary Level Test, then they are considered an Administrative Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets the previous two requirements as well as the Salary Level Test, then he or she is considered an Administrative Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 Professional Exemption